beniyama/chef-repo/README.md

     knife solo cook -r cakephp vagrant@192.168.33.10

-works to check how your modification affects the VM setup.
+should work to check how your modification affects the VM setup.